Skip to main content

 Data Cycle

 UQLI scores are refreshed annually.
-The current active cycle is 2024.
-Historical versions are retained and accessible via their methodology version DOI.
-Each cycle includes a full re-normalization against the current year's data.
+The current active cycle is 2025.
+Each cycle includes a full re-normalization against the latest available source data.

 Quality Controls